 1. Years ago, one of the girls tacked “a lizard” on the vision board.
 (That board was a smorgasbord of little girl wishes; I wasn’t the only one experimenting!)
 To their delight, and just a little ways down the line, my best friend’s sister had to re-home her gecko.
 Lucy arrived on one cold wintry day with an enormous tank and all of her accessories.
 And lizard came down off the list.

-2. I’d been needing a second refrigerator because our produce each week far exceeds the limits of one (five vegans eat a lot of fruits and veggies).
+2. I’d been needing a second refrigerator because our produce each week far exceeds the limits of one (five vegans eat an awful lot of fruits and veggies).
 At this point I already understood how things typically worked, and so I was just waiting; wondering through what avenue it would arrive and imagining my relief when it did.
 This desire was in the works for at least several months before Scott came home from work one night looking like the cat that swallowed the canary.
 Come see what I have in the truck, he’d said.
-On the way home he’d passed a fridge in someone’s front yard.
-Free, works.
-So he somehow wrangled this massive appliance into the bed of his pickup by himself (and yet it took four of us to get it down into the basement), and triumphantly presented it to me.
+On the way home he’d passed a fridge in someone’s front yard with a sign attached: Free, works.
+So he somehow wrangled this massive appliance into the bed of his pickup by himself (and yet it took four of us to get it down into the basement) and triumphantly presented it to me.
 It was more appreciated (and more useful) than if he’d surprised me with a diamond ring.

 With A Sentimental Flair